spurnik/EC2-Computer/README.md

 Implementation of "Enoch" Computer version 2, designed by Enoch O. Hwang, in his book _Digital Logic and Microprocessor Design with VHDL_, 2005.

-The computer follows the Von Neumann approach, based on an 8b microprocessor with internal data+instruction RAM memory, including input/output ports.
+The computer follows the Von Neumann approach, as an 8b microprocessor with internal data+instruction RAM memory, including input/output ports.

 ## Instruction set